jwp/git-select/README.md

 git cp https://github.com/jwp/git-select//main#git-select.py ./gs
 ```

-Where the trailing slash indicates that no remapping should be performed.
+Where the trailing slash indicates that only the leading path should be remapped.